wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/224-telegram-from-adams-schneider-to-ministry-of-foreign-affairs.md

 ---
+doc_date: '1981-06-03'
+doc_num: 224
+doc_order: 224
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "224 Telegram from Adams-Schneider to Ministry of Foreign Affairs"
+title: Telegram from Adams-Schneider to Ministry of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9093
 vol_id: 23
-doc_date: 1981-06-03
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 224 Telegram from Adams-Schneider to Ministry of Foreign Affairs

 Perth, 3 June 1981

 No 128.
 IMMEDIATE

  **Government Purchasing Mission**

 I have now seen four State Premiers and am very much encouraged by the reception our proposal has so far been getting.
 The following is a summary of the reactions of each of the States we have so far visited:

  _Victoria_

 The Acting Premier (now the Premier designate) confirmed that there was no difficulty in principle in extending to New Zealand the same arrangement which Victoria has with South Australia.
 There would no doubt be some practical problems and perhaps some difficulties with some of Victoria's manufacturers but he expected that this could be worked through in detailed talks between officials.

  _Queensland_

 Again the Premier said he saw no difficulty in principle but said that the proposal would need to be looked at in detail by officials and then come up to Ministers in the usual way.
 It was left that Queensland officials would study the question more closely, trying to quantify the implications and the potential, and would then come back to us when they were ready to talk again.
-The Queensland Minister (Mr Hewitt) who has responsibility in this area was happy to go along: 'if it's good enough for Joh,1 it's good enough for me'.
+The Queensland Minister (Mr Hewitt) who has responsibility in this area was happy to go along: 'if it's good enough for Joh,[1](#f1) it's good enough for me'.

  _New South Wales_

 Last week New South Wales officials and their responsible Minister were chilly.
 They emphasised the importance of preferences to New South Wales and did not believe that in-State preferences could be given to New Zealand short of a comprehensive abolition of preferences among the States.
 However when I saw Mr Wran yesterday he was much more open-minded.
 By implication he seemed to accept that the preferences against New Zealand should be treated as part of the CER negotiations and kept quite separate from the question of interstate preferences.
 He also accepted that the discussion was about in-State preferences and unlike his Minister did not rule this out or urge us to settle simply for most favoured State treatment.